One Week Itinerary For The Best Of Romania

 Day 1: Arrive In Bucharest

-After a long flight to Bucharest, it would be best to relax in your hotel.
+After your long journey to reach Bucharest, it would be wise to take it easy and recover upon your arrival.
 Bucharest is the capital and largest city of Romania.

 Day 2: Explore Bucharest

-• After lunch visit the cute little Stavropoleos Monastery Church built in 1724.
-Later you can have a nice stroll in King Michael I Park (formerly Herăstrău Park), which is a large park on the northern side of Bucharest.
+• After lunch explore the charming Stavropoleos Monastery Church, a hidden gem constructed in 1724.
+Later in afternoon you can have a nice stroll in King Michael I Park (formerly Herăstrău Park), which is a large park on the northern side of Bucharest.
 End your day with dinner at one of the nice restaurants in the city center.

 Piata Unirii (Bucharest)